Optimization Hyper-parameter Laws for Large Language Models: Abstract

 \section{Abstract}

 Large Language Models have driven significant AI advancements, yet their training is resource-intensive and highly sensitive to hyper-parameter selection.
 While scaling laws provide valuable guidance on model size and data requirements, they fall short in choosing dynamic hyper-parameters, such as learning-rate (LR) schedules, that evolve during training.
-To bridge this gap, we present Optimization Hyper-parameter Laws (\abbr{}), a framework that {effectively} captures the relationship between hyper-parameters and training outcomes, enabling the pre-selection of potential optimal schedules.
-Grounded in stochastic differential equations, \abbr{} introduce novel mathematical interpretability and offer a robust theoretical foundation for some popular LR schedules.
-Our extensive validation across diverse model sizes and data scales demonstrates \abbr{}' ability to accurately predict training loss and identify optimal LR schedule candidates in pre-training, continual training, and fine-tuning scenarios.
-This approach significantly reduces computational costs while enhancing overall model performance.
+To bridge this gap, we present Optimization Hyper-parameter Laws (\abbr{}), a framework that predicts final training loss as a function of LR schedule, model size, and data size.
+Grounded in SDE-based convergence and escape analyses, \abbr{} yield interpretable convergence and escape features that predict final training loss across model scales, enabling schedule pre-selection from small-scale experiments.
+Empirically, \abbr{} achieve a 94\% Top-2 hit rate for identifying near-optimal schedule candidates on held-out configurations, correctly identify the best-performing schedule family in all five evaluated out-of-family settings, and detect training divergence with F1\,=\,0.92.